zzFluke/linux_files/README_manjaro_xfce.md

    * pacaur
    * tigervnc
+   * inkscape
+   * texlive-most (I select bibtexextra, core, fontsextra, formatextra, latexextra, pictures, and science).

+4. Use pacman to install the following Python-related packages:

+   * ipython
+   * python-scipy
+   * python-pyqt5
+   * python-matplotlib

-4. Use the command `pacaur -S` to install the following packages:
+5. Use the command `pacaur -S` to install the following packages:

    * pdftk (for splitting PDFs).

-5. Start firefox, download Anaconda, then install.
+6. Start firefox, download Anaconda, then install.

-6. make an empty directory $HOME/.local/share/icons/default.
+7. make an empty directory $HOME/.local/share/icons/default.

    This is used to eliminate a copy error in .xsession-errors.